 With expectations of a ceasefire frustrated, both in the dialogue in Qatar and in the stalled resolution proposal for a cessation of hostilities by the United States in the UN Security Council, now in its fifth version, the Blinken’s trip seems destined to be one more since the war began on October 7.
-In fact, his stopover in Israel did not appear in the official trip program and was only announced when he had already landed in Jedah, before meeting with the Saudi crown prince, Mohamed bin Salmán, without giving any explanations about the omission of the stage in the official itinerary.
+In fact, his stopover in Israel did not appear in the official trip program and was only announced when he had already landed in Jedah, before meeting with the Saudi crown prince, Mohamed bin Salmán, without giving any explanations regarding the omission of the stage in the official itinerary.

-The growing tension between President Joe Biden and Prime Minister Benjamin Netanyahu is already an open secret, despite the fact that the White House statements after each of the telephone conversations they have show a good climate for dialogue.
+The growing tension between President Joe Biden and Prime Minister Benjamin Netanyahu is already an open secret, despite the fact that the White House statements following each of the telephone conversations they have show a good climate for dialogue.
 But the opposition of the Democratic Administration to the ground offensive on Rafah, in addition to its demand that Israel allow sufficient access for trucks with humanitarian aid to the Strip, have further tightened the rope.
 This same Tuesday, Netanyahu rejected Biden’s request to put on hold his plans to attack Rafah, the city located at the southern end of the Strip that is home to more than half of the enclave’s 2.2 million inhabitants.

 There is concern among governments in the region because the Israeli attack on Rafah seems imminent and impossible to stop.
 The Spanish Minister of Foreign Affairs, José Manuel Albares, called this Wednesday in Turkey for more diplomatic efforts and pressure to prevent the assault.
 “If military operations were extended to Rafah, we would be facing a true humanitarian catastrophe and we all have to do what we can to prevent that from happening,” said the head of Spanish diplomacy during a press conference with his counterpart.
 Turkish, Hakan Fidan, in which he also called for the “opening of all land crossings to allow unconditional access for humanitarian aid to Gaza.”
 It cannot be allowed, Albares said, that, in addition to “with bombs,” Palestinians are also killed “with hunger.”
 “31,000 innocent Palestinian deaths are more than enough,” he criticized, reports Andrés Mourenza.
 Turkey has played an important role in negotiations to achieve the release of hostages held by Hamas and Palestinian prisoners in Israeli prisons, as well as in sending humanitarian aid and treating wounded Gazans evacuated from the Strip.